 The college participates in the advanced placement program of the College Entrance Examination Board (CEEB).
 Under this program, the college grants credit and advanced placement to students with completed college-level courses in approved secondary schools with a score of at least three in the Advanced Placement Tests of the CEEB.
-Applicants for credit for advanced placement should request the CEEB to send their scores to the Office of Registration/Student Records.
-Examination score reports should be submitted to the Office of Registration/Student Records.
+Applicants for credit for advanced placement should request the CEEB to send their scores to the Office of Registration/Student Records at registrar@mymail.lccc.edu.
 Contact the Advising Office at 610-799-1137 for additional information.